waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Assumption:** The 'special medicine' for the Ampharos is a key item I will find.
   - **Alternative Hypothesis:** The 'medicine' is not an item, but a person or an event.
 For example, a doctor NPC might need to be escorted to the lighthouse.
   - **Test to Falsify:** This is harder to test directly.
 However, if I find the HM for FLY before finding a 'medicine' item, it would lend weight to the idea that I need to fly someone to Olivine City.

+# Ecruteak Dance Theater Gentleman (Hypothesis Falsified)
+- **Hypothesis:** The Gentleman at (7, 10) would provide a reward (potentially SURF) after the Legendary Beast event in the Burned Tower.
+- **Test:** Interacted with the Gentleman on Turn 34664 after the event.
+- **Result:** The Gentleman's dialogue was unchanged.
+He did not provide any item or reward.
+- **Conclusion:** Hypothesis is FALSE.
+The trigger for this NPC is something else, or he has no further role.
+The HM SURF is not obtained from him at this time.